fayez94/Fortune-Global-500-Data-Visualization-Project/README.md

-# 📊 Fortune Global 500 Data Visualization Project
+# 📊 Fortune Global: A Tableau Journey

 ## 📝 Project Overview
 This project visualizes insights from the **Fortune Global 500 dataset**, highlighting key trends and financial performance of the world's top companies.